dorseytc/groc/README.md

   - limit to 10 iterations
   - use testfile.dat instead of grocfile.dat
 - ./groc.py
-  - omit groc count, use default
+  - omit groc count, use default of 2
-  - omit iteration limit, use default of unlimited
+  - omit iteration limit, use default of 1000
   - omit filename, use default of grocfile.dat